 Launch your boat and other watercraft

-Non-motorized craft are welcome to launch from the Kiwanis Beach.
-Property owners generally launch their own motorized and non-motorized craft from their own or a neighbors’ property.
+Property owners generally launch their own motorized and non-motorized craft from their own property, a neighbors’ property, or their road association boat launch.
 As a reminder, any boats, canoes, kayaks, and trailers need to be clean and free of any plant life.
 Milfoil can live out of water for a week or more.
 Please help us keep our lake free of invasive aquatic plant life.
 Check out this guide to invasive species from the Maine Volunteer Lake Monitors.

-The Hi-Vu Drive Road Association has generously made their boat launch available to Watchic Lake property owners and their renters.
-In order to use the launch, please call ahead, ideally 24 hours in advance of taking your boat in or out of the lake.
+For Watchic Lake property owners, the Hi-Vu Drive Road Association has generously made their boat launch available to Watchic Lake property owners and their renters.
+The gate will continue to be locked at all times.
+In order to use the launch, please call 24 hours in advance of taking your boat in or out of the lake.
+Plan to leave a message and your call will be returned.
 Maintaining the gate and launch is a strictly volunteer effort, so your patience and respect for their time is appreciated.
-The fee is $15.00 per year for unlimited access.
+The fee is $20.00 per year for unlimited access.
 Checks can be made payable to Hi Vu Drive Maintenance.
 Call ahead to:

 Winter boat storage